H-Innos/tuum-assignment/README.md

 ## Running the project
-Navigate to the root directory an run
+Navigate to the root directory and run
 ```bash
 docker-compose up
 ```
-The endpoint will be available at http://localhost:8080
+The application will be running at http://localhost:8080.

+RabbitMQ console is accessible at http://localhost:15672 with username: 'myuser' and password: 'secret'.

 ## Endpoints
 ### GET /accounts/{accountId}